nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC05 - Add an inventory item**
+**Use case: UC05 - Add an inventory inventoryItem**

 **MSS**

-1. User requests to add an inventory item.
+1. User requests to add an inventory inventoryItem.
-2. System adds the inventory item.
+2. System adds the inventory inventoryItem.

     Use case ends.

 **Extensions**

 - 1a.
-User inputs incomplete details of the item.
+User inputs incomplete details of the inventoryItem.
   - 1a1.
 System informs user of the incomplete details.

     Use case resumes at 1.

-**Use case: UC06 - Delete an inventory item**
+**Use case: UC06 - Delete an inventory inventoryItem**

 **MSS**

-1. User requests to delete an inventory item.
+1. User requests to delete an inventory inventoryItem.
-2. System deletes the inventory item.
+2. System deletes the inventory inventoryItem.

     Use case ends.

 **Extensions**

 - 1a.
-The item that the user requests to delete does not exist.
+The inventoryItem that the user requests to delete does not exist.
   - 1a1.
-System informs user of the non-existent item.
+System informs user of the non-existent inventoryItem.

     Use case ends.

 - 2a.
-The list of inventory items is empty.
+The list of inventory inventoryItems is empty.
     - 2a1.
-System informs user that the list of items is empty.
+System informs user that the list of inventoryItems is empty.

       Use case ends.

-**Use case: UC07 - List all inventory items**
+**Use case: UC07 - List all inventory inventoryItems**

 **MSS**

-1. User requests to list all inventory items.
+1. User requests to list all inventory inventoryItems.
-2. System lists all inventory items.
+2. System lists all inventory inventoryItems.

     Use case ends.

 **Extensions**

 - 2a.
-The list of inventory items is empty.
+The list of inventory inventoryItems is empty.
   - 2a1.
 System informs user of the empty list.

     Use case ends.

-**Use case: UC08 - Find an inventory item**
+**Use case: UC08 - Find an inventory inventoryItem**

 **MSS**

-1. User requests to find an inventory item.
+1. User requests to find an inventory inventoryItem.
-2. System finds the item and informs the user of its details.
+2. System finds the inventoryItem and informs the user of its details.

     Use case ends.

 **Extensions**

 - 1a.
-The inventory item that the user requests to find does not exist.
+The inventory inventoryItem that the user requests to find does not exist.
   - 1a1.
-System informs the user of the non-existent item.
+System informs the user of the non-existent inventoryItem.

     Use case ends.

-**Use case: UC09 - Tag an inventory item**
+**Use case: UC09 - Tag an inventory inventoryItem**

 **MSS**

-1. User requests to tag an inventory item.
+1. User requests to tag an inventory inventoryItem.
-2. System tags the inventory item.
+2. System tags the inventory inventoryItem.

     Use case ends.

-**Use case: UC10 - Edit an inventory item**
+**Use case: UC10 - Edit an inventory inventoryItem**

-1. User requests to edit an inventory item.
+1. User requests to edit an inventory inventoryItem.
-2. System edits the inventory item.
+2. System edits the inventory inventoryItem.

     Use case ends.